-The 20230827 profile in Figure~\ref{fig:avrprof} appears only one pulse component, and it is manifestly narrower than the Q mode pulse profile of 20220517 observation.
-Figure~\ref{fig:LRFS_0827} (Appendix~\ref{sec:lrfs}) shows 20230827 pulses' LRFS, where there is an FFT amplitude peak at about 0.47 cycle/P, only in the pulse phase range.
+The epoch (d) profile (ipd) in Figure~\ref{fig:decom_result_1} has only one pulse component, and it is manifestly narrower than the Q mode pulse profile of epoch (a).
+The mixture weights (wb1), (wb2) and (wb3) in Figure~\ref{fig:decom_result_1} and the first weights' ratio $\beta/\alpha$ ((wrb) in Figure~\ref{fig:decom_wr}) show no sudden jumps.
+And there's one patch on the $\alpha$ - $\beta$ plane ((wpb) in Figure~\ref{fig:decom_wr}).
+Figure~\ref{fig:LRFSs} shows epoch (d) pulses' LRFS (Bd), where there is an FFT amplitude peak at about 0.47 cycle/P, only in the pulse phase range.
 This fluctuation frequency is consistent with results of former studies on B0943$+$10's B mode~\citep[e.g.,][]{deshpande2001}.
-Also no mode switch happens in the pulse sequence (shown in Appendix~\ref{sec:appendixA} Figure~\ref{fig:waterfall_827}) in 20230827 observation.
-All these facts indicate that pulses in 20230827 observation data are pure B mode.
+All these facts indicate that pulses in epoch (d) data are pure B mode.